ot4i/ace-maven-plugin/README.md

 # About
 This plugin can be used to build IBM App Connect Enterprise projects.
 Result is typically a bar file which can be deployed to an IBM Integration Server.
-The project itself can be build based on 'mqsicreatebar' or 'ibmint'.
+The project supports two build modes: 'mqsicreatebar' or 'ibmint'.
 Details see the section "How to use the plugin".
 The current version of the plugin was tested with IBM App Connect Enterprise 12.0.6.

 **Important**: the code is provided in 'good faith' and AS-IS.
 There is no warranty or further service implied or committed.
 Any supplied sample code is not supported via IBM product service channels.